Marauders (comics): Ultimate Marvel

-In the Ultimate Marvel universe, the Marauders appear in the Ultimate X-Men series and are a white supremacist group led by Arnim Zola.
+An alternate universe iteration of the Marauders appears in Ultimate X-Men.
+This version of the group are white supremacists led by Arnim Zola.

 What If?

 The Marauders are featured in What If? vol. 2 #101.

 In other media

 Television

 The Marauders appear in Wolverine and the X-Men, consisting of Mister Sinister, Arclight, Blockbuster, Harpoon, Multiple Man, Vertigo, and Archangel.